 I’m so relieved to have the entire kitchen clean and organized.
 It’s amazing how much a hidden mess can annoy you on a daily basis.

-If you are looking for more kitchen organizing ideas, check out my posts on organizing under the kitchen sink, pantry organization, and organizing the refrigerator.
 If you need MORE cabinet space, check out these tips for using an inexpensive shoe cabinet as kitchen storage.
 Wondering how to store all those grocery store bags or disposable party ware?
 Check out the pantry cabinet post!

 Did I miss anything you struggle to keep organized in the kitchen?